bamdb/SE231/work log/wangzulai.md

 # 2019-07-15
 * complete tag and progress services
-* configured load balance in three server
+* config load balance in three server

 # 2019-07-16
 * add more info in service response